 A mental health charity which supports people who have mental health problems.
 They provide information leaflets on medication.

-A mental health charity who support people who have mental health problems and their carers.
+A mental health charity that supports people who have mental health problems and their carers.
 They also work with the Cochrane Collaboration to provide plain language summaries about pharmacological and psychotherapeutic trials of treatments for schizophrenia.

 The Care Quality Commission (CQC):